Position: Development Associate

 - Coordinate annual appeals and generate reports

 - Maintain and manage sponsor database

-- Support donor cultivation events
+- Support donor cultivation and fundraising events

 - Develop materials for sponsors and track sponsor fulfillment requirements